DavideZanolini/SDN_Traffic_Monitoring_for_DoS_attacks/README.md

 2. **Copy DoS detection**:
     Copy the dos_detection folder in you virtual machine and follow the instruction written on the readme contained in that folder

+## Future Works

+- **Mitigation System**: We plan to add a mitigation system where `check_malicious_packets.py` can send a REST API request to the controller to take action against malicious hosts.
+- **Model Improvement**: We aim to improve our machine learning model to ensure better generalization and performance on unseen data.

 ## Contributors

 - Alessandro Paladin ()